waynodiablo/Oystercard/bookmark_manager/21_levels_of_validation.md

 ## Learning Objectives covered

-* Configure password verification with a password_confirmation field
 * Use validation within models (new LO!!!)

 ## To complete this challenge, you will need to